 Back at the country house, the Doctor wakes up, cuffed to a radiator.
-A woman in a rather risqué policewoman's uniform is standing over him, apparently calling for backup.
+A woman, made of legs and clad in a rather risqué police uniform is standing over him, apparently calling for backup.
 Amelia hasn't lived here in a long time, she says.
 The Doctor piques her interest in... a creepy door she's never noticed before.

 The Atraxi scope the area, but blowing stuff up just won't grab their attention, and the Doctor accidentally melts his sonic screwdriver in the process.
 So, the guard wanders off and Barking Man with Dog decides to melt and travel via drains, heading to the hospital in its true form of snake-piranha, where Rory's supervisor is still checking on the creepy patients.